robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    COPY MultiStage.csproj .
    ```

-   This says "copy the csproj file from my machine to the current directory in the image."
+   This says "copy the dependencies manifest file from my machine to the current directory in the image."
+In Node, this is the project.json file.
+In Python this is the requirements.txt file.

 5. Add this line: